Tōgō, Aichi: Climate

 The town has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Tōgō is 15.7 °C. The average annual rainfall is 1593 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 28.0 °C, and lowest in January, at around 4.2 °C.

 History

 The villages of Morowa and Haruki were established within Aichi District, Aichi with the establishment of the modern municipalities system on October 1, 1889.
 The town villages merged on May 10, 1906 to form the village of Tōgō.
 It was elevated to town status on April 1, 1970.

 Economy

 Tōgō is largely a regional commercial center with some light manufacturing industry.
 Due to its proximity to the Nagoya metropolis, it is increasingly becoming a commuter town.

 Education

 Tōgō has six public elementary schools and three public junior high schools operated by the town government and one public high school operated by the Aichi Prefectural Board of Education.
-The town also has on private high school.
+The town also has one private high school.